bikeshaving/crank/docs/WIP.md

 ```

 ## Special Tags
-Crank implements a couple special element tags which have special meaning when rendering to the DOM.
-Under the hood, these tags are symbols and behave similarly to string tags, except they affect the way element diffing and rendering works.
+Crank provides a couple element tags which have special meaning when rendering.
+In actuality, these tags are symbols and behave similarly to string tags, except they affect the way element diffing and rendering works.

 ### Fragment
-Crank has a special `Fragment` element tag which allows you to render multiple siblings into a parent without wrapping the siblings in another DOM node.
+Crank provides a `Fragment` element, which allows you to render multiple siblings into a parent without wrapping the siblings in another DOM node.
 Under the hood, iterables which appear in an element tree are actually implicitly wrapped in a `Fragment` element by the renderer.

 ```jsx
 /* @jsx createElement */